biostatpzeng/pingzeng/publications/methodpaper.md

 + A comparative analysis of genetic architectures of amyotrophic lateral sclerosis between East Asian and European populations
 + A comparative analysis of genetic architectures of type II diabetes mellitus between East Asian and European populations
 + Trans-ethnic genetic correlation of complex traits and its implications for gene-based association discovery
-+ An efficient mediation approach for genome-wide association studies with genetically imputed gene expression through linear mixed models
++ An efficient mediation approach for genome-wide association studies with genetically imputed gene expression through linear mixed models (XX)
 + Evaluating replicability of European-associated genetic loci for 37 traits in the East Asian population
 + Genetic overlap and gene-based pleiotropy analysis for immune-mediated diseases with GWAS summary data
 + Genetic correlation and gene-based pleiotropy analysis for four neurodegenerative diseases with summary statistics from genome-wide association studies